Please join Lisa's private mailing list for the latest news

 Everything in life hinges on relationships; our relationships with ourselves, our families, friends, people we work with - and the animals who share our lives.
 This is something that's always fascinated me.
 It led to a qualification in counselling many years ago, then a qualification in Emotional Intelligence through Bath College, and further developed when I studied canine psychology and graduated with distinction.

 It's been scientifically proven that reward-based methods work more effectively on dogs (and on humans) than the old harsh methods that are unfortunately still used in some quarters.
-I founded The Dog Helpline and The International School of Canine Psychology to promote compassionate 'positive' training methods that are based on scientific research.
+I founded the Dog Welfare Alliance, The Dog Helpline and The International School of Canine Practitioners to promote compassionate 'positive' training methods that are based on scientific research.
 I developed a new system of positive, compassionate training that I call 'Sympatico', based on the Italian term 'simpatico', which means 'in sympathy with, in harmony with'.
 Every relationship that's based on trust and understanding has optimum potential to thrive.

 Other areas I work in include film consultancy; one of the films is listed on IMDb.
 I'm also an ambassador for The Goodwill Treaty, which was founded by Nobel Prize nominee Bryant McGill.
 I was awarded Doctor of Philosophy in Humanities by Moffett University in 2009.

-I live near Bath, UK, with my jewellery designer daughter, Amber, and with Skye Lurcher (mentor and caring guide to all my foster dogs) and Charlie, a one-eyed feral dog rescued from Romania by Blind Dog Rescue UK.
+I live near Bath, UK, with my jewellery designer daughter, Amber, and with Skye Lurcher (mentor and caring guide to all my foster dogs) and Charlie Boy, a one-eyed feral dog rescued from Romania by Blind Dog Rescue UK.
 You can read about Charlie's extraordinary progress on WordPress.

 The Dog Helpline supports and advises dog owners and rescue organisations all over the world.